SopadeGalinha/42-CPP-Modules/CPP03/README.md

-# ClapTrap and ScavTrap
+# ClapTrap, FragTrap, and DiamondTrap Class Documentation

 ## Introduction
-This document provides documentation for the `ClapTrap` and `ScavTrap` classes, which represent robot characters in a C++ program.
-The `ScavTrap` class is derived from the `ClapTrap` class and introduces additional functionality specific to scavenger robots.
+This document provides documentation for the `ClapTrap`, `FragTrap`, and `DiamondTrap` classes, representing robot characters in a C++ program.
+The `DiamondTrap` class inherits from both `FragTrap` and `ScavTrap`, combining attributes and functionalities from both parent classes.

 ## ClapTrap Class (claptrap.hpp)
 The `ClapTrap` class represents a basic robot character with attributes such as name, hit points, energy points, and attack damage.
 It provides functionality for actions like attacking, taking damage, and being repaired.